KonstantinSviridov/GettingStarted/GettingStarted.md

 	 type: Mammal|Bird
 ```

-One need a special type registry in order to explore type hierarchy using AST, as it provides only names of supertypes or expressions which define them.
+One need a special type registry in order to explore type hierarchy using AST as it provides only names of supertypes or expressions which define them.

-In contrast to the AST, the runtime type system allows to explore hierarchy without involving auxiliary services: the `ITypeDefinition.superClasses()` method returns an array of `ITypeDefinition` instances representing direct supertypes of the type, which can be treated just the same way.
+In contrast to the AST, the runtime type system allows to explore hierarchy without involving auxiliary services.
+In order to obtain all direct supertypes of the type you should call the `ITypeDefinition.superTypes()` method.
+It returns an array of `ITypeDefinition` instances which can be treated just the same way as the one the method has been called for.

 Let's list complete hierarchy for each of our types:

 ```js
 function printHierarchy(runtimeType,indent){